CameronTrumpy/TFODVanilla/README.md

 **Step 5.1** Refer to the instructions file for how to successfully complete the first notebook.
 [Notebook Guide](https://github.com/CameronTrumpy/TFODVanilla/blob/master/NotebookGuide.md)

-**Step 6.** Manually divide collected images into two folders train and test.
-So now all folders and annotations should be split between the following two folders. <br/>

-\TFODCourse\Tensorflow\workspace\images\train<br  />

-\TFODCourse\Tensorflow\workspace\images\test

 <br/><br/>

-**Step 7.** Begin training process by opening  [2.
+**Step 6.** Begin training process by opening  [2.
 Training and Detection.ipynb](https://github.com/CameronTrumpy/TFODVanilla/blob/master/2.%20Training%20and%20Detection.ipynb), this notebook will walk you through installing Tensorflow Object Detection, making detections, saving and exporting your model.
 Refer to the  [Notebook Guide](https://github.com/CameronTrumpy/TFODVanilla/blob/master/NotebookGuide.md) to successfully complete the notebook if issues arise.

 <br  /><br/>

-**Step 8.** During this process the Notebook will install Tensorflow Object Detection.
+**Step 7.** During this process the Notebook will install Tensorflow Object Detection.
 You should ideally receive a notification indicating that the API has installed successfully at Step 8 with the last line stating OK.

 <img  src="https://i.imgur.com/FSQFo16.png">